-iPhone 8 Rumors: A11 Fusion Chipset, Wireless Charging, $1000+ Price And More
+iPhone 8 Rumors: A11 Fusion Chipset, Wireless Charging, $1,000+ Price And More

 Apple is finally doing away with their aluminum backing and replacing it with a stainless steel frame holding dual panes of reinforced glass, according to DigiTimes.
 The new frame will allegedly reduce the cost of producing the device significantly, and be stronger overall.
 Interestingly, they also recently filed a design patent for what amounts to a display with holes in it allowing for specialized Augmented Reality (AR) applications, which may or may not make it into the iPhone 8.

-Other rumors suggest that the iPhone 8 will feature a bezel-less design with curved edges, allowing for larger screen sizes, and that the device will max out at 5.8″.
+Other rumors suggest that the iPhone 8 will feature a bezel-less design with curved edges, allowing for larger screen sizes and that the device will max out at 5.8″.

 Other Specs